chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``<var>``
 ----------

 This tag can be used to create a variable from the value.
-The variable has a lifecycle spans the entire parser :meth:`~heptools.config.ConfigParser.__call__` and is shared by all files within the same call.
+The lifecycle of the variables spans the entire parser :meth:`~heptools.config.ConfigParser.__call__` and is shared by all files within the same call.
 The variable can be accessed using :ref:`config-tag-ref` and is also available as ``locals`` in :ref:`config-tag-code`.

 .. admonition:: tag
   :class: guide-config-tag